Administrative policy regarding the employee assistance program

 (1) It is not the responsibility of the administrator/supervisor to know how to assess or solve employee personal problems.
 A referral to the FSAP should be made rather than an attempt to diagnose or treat any personal problems that are brought to their attention.
 Recognizing that there is a performance deficiency, that it may be related to outside influences and that is free, confidential and professional help available is how the administrator/supervisor can best serve the interest of the employee and those of the university.
 Hesitating to recognize and discuss declining performance may only prolong the substandard performance and personal difficulties.

-(2) The contractor will make services available to employees on a 24-hour, 7-day basis.
+(2) The contractor will make services available to employees on a twenty-four-hour, seven-day basis.

 (3) It is the right of every employee to use the employee assistance program without fear of reprisal or retaliatory action.